index

 The stepwise pattern itself.
 The four-step progression Constraints \to Structure \to Invariance \to Emergence is a structural observation about resolved scale transitions.
 A counterexample—persistent physical organization emerging through a qualitatively different pathway that does not follow this sequence—would undermine the principle’s universality.

 Curl as the irreversibility mechanism.
-The connection between state-dependent constraint projection and irreducible curl is established rigorously in The Geometry of Self-Correction.
+The connection between state-dependent constraint projection and irreducible curl is established rigorously in the self-correction post.
 The extension to repeated accumulation across physical regimes is a structural argument.
 An alternative mechanism producing irreversible structure buildup without curl accumulation would weaken this interpretive layer without necessarily undermining the stepwise observation itself.

 Scale independence of the pattern.
 The claim that the same four-step decomposition operates at every scale is the strongest version of the principle.
 A weaker version—that physical structure builds recursively through emergence-becomes-constraints feedback without requiring identical resolved anatomy at every level—would survive even if the specific four-step decomposition proves too rigid at some scales.